-- 1. To receive, consider and adopt the audited financial statements of the company for the financial year ended June 30, 2021 together with the Reports of Directors and Auditors thereon. - 2.
-To consider and approve the payment of 54% Cash Dividend i.e. Tk.5.40 per share to the shareholders for the financial year ended June 30, 2021, as recommended by the Board of Directors. - 3.
-To consider retirement by rotation and re-appointment of Aziz Mohammad Bhai and Munir Ali, Directors.
-Their brief resumes are enclosed as per CGC Condition No.1(5)(xxiv)(a). - 4.
-To appoint new Statutory Auditors or to consider reappointment of existing Statutory Auditors M/s.
-M.J.Abedin & Co., Chartered Accountants for 2nd year 2021-2022 ending on June 30, 2022 and to determine the remuneration of Statutory Auditors.
-The existing Auditors received Tk.900,000 (Taka nine hundred thousand) as remuneration and expressed request to consider enhancement of remuneration for the next year.
-MABS & J Partners, Chartered Accountants has also expressed interest in their appointment as Auditors. - 5.
-To consider appointment of a practicing professional firm of Chartered Accountants or Chartered Secretaries to provide a Certificate on Compliance with the Corporate Governance Code and determine their remuneration.
+- 1. To receive, consider and adopt the audited financial statements of the company for the financial year ended June 30, 2022 together with the Reports of Directors and Auditors thereon. - 2.
+To consider and approve the payment of 45% Cash Dividend i.e. Tk.
+4.50 per share to the shareholders for the financial year ended June 30, 2022, as recommended by the Board of Directors. - 3.
+To consider re-appointment of Mr. Mubarak Ali, Managing Director, for a subsequent term of 5 (five) years from December 29, 2022 to December 28, 2027 as well as determine his monthly remuneration and monthly house rent ceiling of free furnished accommodation, effective from the date of his re-appointment. - 4.
+To consider retirement and re-appointment of Mrs. Nurjehan Hudda and Mrs. Sakina Miraly, Directors.
+Their brief resumes are enclosed as per CGC Condition No.1(5)(xxiv)(a). - 5.
+To consider retirement by rotation and re-appointment of Mr. Aziz Mohammad Bhai, Director.
+His brief resume is enclosed as per CGC Condition No. 1(5)(xxiv)(a). - 6.
+To approve the appointment of Mr. Osman Haidar, Independent Director, for a term of 3 (three) years from November 22, 2022 to November 21, 2025, as approved by the Board of Directors on November 22, 2022.
+The Board of Directors has also approved his appointment as Chairperson of the Audit Committee and as member of the Nomination and Remuneration Committee (NRC) of the company. - 7.
+To appoint new Statutory Auditors or to consider re-appointment of existing Statutory Auditors M/s.
+M.J.Abedin & Co., Chartered Accountants, for 3rd year 2022-2023 ending on June 30, 2023 and to determine the remuneration of Statutory Auditors. - 8.
+To consider appointment of a practicing professional firm of Chartered Accountants or Chartered Secretaries to provide Certificate on Compliance with the Corporate Governance Code and determine their remuneration.
 M/s.
-Huda & Co., Chartered Accountants has long been providing this Certificate to the company and has expressed interest in re-appointment for FY 2021-2022.
-They are currently paid Tk.200,000 (Taka two hundred thousand) as remuneration. - 6.
+Huda & Co., Chartered Accountants has long been providing this Certificate to the company and has expressed interest in re-appointment for FY 2022-2023. - 9.
 To transact any other business of the company with the permission of Chairman of the meeting.